 Refrigerator - Types of Defrost Systems

-Frost-free refrigerators and upright freezers defrost automatically either on a time-based system (Defrost Timer) or usage-based system (Adaptive Defrost).
-For more information, visit: Refrigerator - Automatic Defrost System
+Frost-free Refrigerators and Upright Freezers defrost automatically either on a time-based system (Defrost Timer) or usage-based system (Adaptive Defrost).
+For more information, please see our Refrigerator - Automatic Defrost System article.

-The defrost system activates a defrost heater in the evaporator section at the rear of the freezer.
+The defrost system activates a defrost heater in the evaporator section at the rear of the freezer compartment.
 This heater melts frost off of the evaporator coils and then turns off.

 • During defrost there will be no running sounds, no fan noise and no compressor noise.